assist-project/dtls-fuzzer/README.md

 1. 'src', directory containing the Java source code of **dtls-fuzzer**;
 2. 'examples', directory containing examples of alphabets, tests, specifications (i.e. models), and, argument files that can be supplied to **dtls-fuzzer** in order to launch learning experiments.
 Files in this directory are used as inputs for learning experiments;
 3. 'experiments', directory containing data relating to experiments.
 Some of this data also serves as input for learning experiments.
 The most notable folders are:
     1. 'suts', with binaries for Java SUTs.
-These SUTs are custom-made DTLS server programs whose source code is publically available;
+These SUTs are custom-made DTLS server programs whose source code is publicly available;
     2. 'patches', patches that were applied to some SUTs (particularly to utilities) before the source code was compiled.
 The primary purpose of these patches was to prevent timing induced-behavior during learning, enable/disable functionality in the SUT, and configure parameters such as the pre-shared key;
     4. 'keystore', key material (e.g. public-private key pairs, Java keystores) used during learning;
     5. 'results', experimental results.